feiyuw/vim.d/README.md

 1. `<F4>`

-    open tag list on the right panel
+    open/close tag list on the right panel

 1. `<F12>`

-    open project browser on the left panel
+    open/close project browser on the left panel

 1. `<F10>`

-    open bash on the below panel
+    open/close bash on the bottom panel

 1. `<Ctrl-Tab>`